 THE ERC DEVICE GIVEN TO EACH PATIENT

-The STRYDE is the most advanced lengthening device available today.
-The STRYDE has excellent rate control and patients report minimal pain associated with lengthening.
-The STRYDE and Precice are the only devices on the market that has a reverse mechanism, which is a very important safety feature.
+The PRECICE is the most safe lengthening device available today.
+The PRECICE has excellent rate control and patients report minimal pain associated with lengthening.
+The PRECICE is the only devices on the market that has a reverse mechanism, which is a very important safety feature.
 The device lengthens similar to the way an antenna extends.
 An external remote control (ERC) is used to rotate a magnet inside the nail.
 This in turn rotates gears which turn a drive screw, which extends the telescopic nail.

 The limiting factor to lengthening is usually the soft tissues.
 The risk of complications from lengthening increase dramatically with increased length.
-In a previous study we performed we showed that lengthening up to 5 cm is a low-risk lengthening; between 5 and 8 cm is medium risk; ver 8 cm is a high-risk lengthening.
-If a patient desires more than 8cm of lengthening, it is much safer to lengthen the femur and the tibia each by 5 cm than to lengthen either bone by 10 cm.
+In a previous study we performed it showed that lengthening up to 5 cm is a low-risk lengthening; between 5 and 8 cm is medium risk; over 8 cm is a high-risk lengthening.
+If a patient desires more than 8cm of lengthening, it is much safer to lengthen the femur and the tibia each by 5 cm than to lengthen either bone by 8cm.
 It is also much better for appearance and proportions.

 HISTORY OF IMPLANTABLE NAILS